Share this article

 The CoinDesk Memecoin Index dropped more than 6%, and net outflows from U.S.-listed spot bitcoin ETFs totaled $729 million, reversing more than half of the inflows seen earlier in the week.
 The broader market, as measured via the CoinDesk 20 (CD20) index, is down around 4%.

-BNB’s performance is also probably being affected by what’s essentially a civil war inside of the largest publicly traded BNB treasury firm, CEA Industires (BNC).
+BNB’s performance is also likely being affected by what’s essentially a civil war inside of the largest publicly traded BNB treasury firm, CEA Industires (BNC).
 Its largest shareholder, YZi Labs, has challenged the company’s leadership over a perceived reversal of its strategy to build out a BNB treasury, accusing it of mismanagement.

 With BNB Chain continuing to lead in user activity, some traders may be waiting for next week’s Fermi hard fork, which aims to improve performance on BNB Smart Chain.